Regulation on Mutual Recognition of Goods

 The producer of goods that wants to sell a product in another MS may now draw up a voluntary MRD to demonstrate to the authorities that the goods are lawfully marketed in the (first) MS. This MRD may also be made available online.
 The person who signs the MRD is responsible that the MRD is kept up to date with all applicable legislation.
 The MRD can, if applicable, be added to the Declaration of Compliance (DoC).

 The EU has an online indicative list available that contains products not subject to Community harmonisation legislation.
 The list can be accessed here.
-A simple way te keep your product file and MRD up to date is by checking regularly the technical file in ProductIP.

 2. Sell products during assessment